 Sida recognises the crucial role of the private sector, seeing the private sector as driving innovation, investment and growth and thus it plays a crucial role in development.
 Private sector collaboration is therefore important for Sida in achieving its overarching goal of creating conditions that will enable people living in poverty to improve.
 Sida’s approach to PSD is strongly influenced by Making Markets Work for the Poor (M4P).
 Within the agency’s PSD portfolio, business environment reform is the largest component.
 Sida has also recently extended its International Training Programmes, which aim to support and strengthen particpants’ plans for change on organizational and sectoral levels, to offer training on Private Sector Growth Strategies.

-- Advanced International Training Programme in Private Sector Growth Strategies (2014)
+- PSD Training Programmes in Private Sector Growth Strategies

 - Market Development Webpage (includes PSD, Trade, Financial Systems etc.)